Clapperboard: Construction

-Traditional clapperboards consisted of a wooden slate with a hinged clapper stick attached to its top.
-Modern clapperboards generally use a pair of wooden sticks atop either a whiteboard or a translucent acrylic glass slate (the latter being easily legible via the light coming through it from the scene about to be shot).
-The clapper sticks traditionally have diagonally interleaved lines of black and white to ensure a clear visual of the clap in most lighting conditions.
+A traditional clapperboard (i.e., a dumb slate) consists of a wooden slate with a hinged clapper stick attached to its top.
+A modern clapperboard generally uses a pair of wooden sticks atop either a whiteboard or a translucent acrylic glass slate (the latter being easily legible via the light coming through it from the scene about to be shot).
+The clapper sticks traditionally have diagonally interleaved lines of black and white to ensure the camera can capture a clear visual image of the clap in most lighting conditions.
 In recent years sticks with calibrated color stripes have become available.